Descriptive Summary

 Biographical Information

-(This information was taken from “Farewell: Dean Lancaster’s Legacy,” by Cathy Eberly, Virginia Legacy, Spring 2008)
+(This information was excerpted from “Farewell: Dean Lancaster’s Legacy,” by Cathy Eberly, Virginia Legacy, Spring 2008)

 Scope and Content

-Box 2 begins the collection of speeches given by Dean Lancaster at the Schoolof Nursing from 1988-1998.
-The speeches are documents, PowerPoint slides or handouts from PowerPoint presentations.
+Box 2 contains speeches given by Dean Lancaster at the School of Nursing from 1988-1998.
+The speeches are sometimes in the form of powerpoint slides or handouts from powerpoint presentations.
 Many of them contain bibliographies.
 Dates are sometimes provided on pages of transcripts.
-Some of the themes include: Nursing Shortage, Public Health Nursing, and Leadership in Nursing, Nursing Education and Community Health Nursing.
-The speeches are delivered at such regular school events as Graduation, Pinning and Recognition Ceremonies.
-The Dean’s “State of the School Addresses” is in their respective folders by chronology.
-Speeches delivered at special events include Bice Lectures, Thomas Jefferson Society & the Phyllis J. Verhonick Research Conference.
+Themes include nursing shortages, public health nursing, leadership in nursing, nursing education and community health nursing.
+The speeches were delivered at regular school events such as graduation, pinning and recognition ceremonies.
+The Dean’s “State of the School" addresses are organized chronologically.
+Speeches for special events include the Bice Lectures, Thomas Jefferson Society, and Phyllis J. Verhonick Research Conference.
 Box 3 continues with the speeches by Dean Lancaster delivered at the School of Nursing from 1999 to 2008.

 Series Description

-Box 1 contains graphics, including photographs, CDs, slides, correspondence, and publications.
-There are five CDs in Box 1 which contain photographs, lecture notes, the AACN testimony Lancaster delivered on Mar.
-13th 2008 before the Senate Committee, speech transcripts including Nursing Shortage and 33 speeches from 2001-2008.
-CD #2 has 17 PowerPoint Presentations.
-Folder one has various photographs in various mediums of Lancaster; these include portraits shots of various sizes and group shots.
+Box 1 contains photographs, CDs, slides, correspondence, and publications.
+There are five CDs in Box 1 which contain photographs, lecture notes, AACN testimony Lancaster delivered in 2008 before the Senate Committee, speech transcripts about nursing shortages and speeches from 2001-2008.
+CD #2 contains powerpoint presentations.
+Folder one has various photographs of Lancaster.
 Folder three contains transcripts of interviews of Lancaster.
-Folder 4 and Folder 5 contain memos, correspondence and emails 1988-2003.
-Folder 4 holds correspondence to and from Lancaster which include plans for moving the School of Nursing.
-Folder 6 contains media releases, newspaper clippings about Lancaster and copies of “Message from the Dean” column in SON Alumni Newsletter.
-Folder 7 contains flyers of Presentations delivered by Lancaster from 1995-2007 which include: “Surviving a Changing Environment” The First Annual Community Health Symposium and the American Association of Colleges of Nursing Convention in 2007.
-Publications in this box include: Highlights of Nursing Virginia 1900-2000 booklet, Congressional Record for April 10th 2008, GPO and “Farewell: Dean Lancaster’s Legacy,” by Cathy Eberly, Virginia Legacy, Spring 2008, Journal.
+Folder 4 and Folder 5 contain memos, correspondence and emails from 1988-2003.
+Folder 4 holds correspondence, including plans for moving the School of Nursing.
+Folder 6 contains media releases, newspaper clippings about Lancaster and copies of the Dean's column in the school's alumni newsletter.
+Folder 7 contains flyers of presentations delivered by Lancaster from 1995-2007.

 CD#1 (15) Photographs of Jeanette Lancaster, c.
 1990-97